Consequences of a Child Molestation Conviction

 Getting Help from a Lawyer

-If you have been charged with sexual child abuse, you need to consult with an experienced attorney.
+If you have been accused of, or charged with, sexual child abuse, you need to consult with an experienced attorney.
 Most courts deal very seriously with this crime as a matter of social policy and your rights may not be fully protected if you proceed without legal counsel.
 Even if you consider yourself innocent of the charge, you still need representation.
 Seek a lawyer in your state who has successfully defended those accused of child molestation.